EsupPortail/esup-publisher/doc/dev.md

 ## to run in dev :
 - `mvn clean spring-boot:run -Dmaven.test.skip=true -Pdev` (+ `grunt serve` pour firefox)

 ## mvn remember :
 - `mvn release:perform -Dmaven.test.skip=true -Darguments="-DskipTests -Dmaven.deploy.skip=true"` to avoid to deploy a release
 - on release run 'grunt ngconstant' to update version in angular app constant, we should try to watch on a grunt task to make release

+## to deploy :
+- before you should build the war package : `mvn clean package -P prod -Dmaven.test.skip=true -Darguments="-DskipTests -Dmaven.deploy.skip=true"`
+- and deploy the war into your webapps directory `unzip esup-publisher-ui-x.y.z.war -d publisher`

 ## mvn param to debug xml binding :
 -Djaxb.debug=true